uhpc-kr/uhpc-kr.github.io/README.md

 ## Union of High school Programming Club

-You can [join UHPC](https://google.com/) using this Google Form Link.
+You can [join UHPC Korea](https://google.com/) using this Google Form Link.

 ### Markdown